 The Canadian seal hunt is another example.
 Every year, thousands of seals are hunted down and killed as a way of controlling their population.
 However, the brutal way in which they are killed certainly needs to be rechecked.

-4. It May Lead to Increase of the Culled Species
+4. It May Lead to an Increase in the Culled Species

 Also, the removal of some animals creates more space and food for those left, leading to a higher rate of survival and reproduction.

 Last but not least, on our list of pros and cons of culling animals is the role culling plays in the extinction of endangered animals.